Recognize the signs and symptoms of drug addiction.

 - Hopelessness or suicidal thoughts

 Depression is a serious condition that should not be taken lightly.
 Failure to deal with these symptoms could cost people their families, careers, and even their lives.

 When treating depression, doctors may combine anti-depressant medications with psychotherapies to achieve the desired results.
 As depression affects people in different ways, treatments are personalized to suit individual need.

-Cognitive-behavior, interpersonal and psychodynamic therapy programs have been proven highly effective in improving depressive symptoms, giving people a chance to enjoy a higher quality of life.
-Ongoing therapy enables patients to make progress at their own rate and retain the victories they have won.
+Cognitive-behavior, interpersonal, and psychodynamic therapy programs have been proven highly effective in improving depressive symptoms and giving people a chance to enjoy a higher quality of life.
+Ongoing therapy enables patients to make progress at their own rate, while still celebrating the victories they have won.

 Residential Treatment Programs

-Severe or long term depression may require that people enroll in a residential treatment program to get the help they need.
-These programs offer intensive therapy treatments with round the clock supervision and support.
-Day and outpatient treatment programs are also available to those who require a less intensive regimen to improve their state.
+Severe or long-term depression may require that people enroll in a residential treatment program to get the help they need.
+These programs offer intensive therapy treatments that include round the clock supervision and support.
+Day and outpatient treatment programs are available to those who require a less intensive regimen to improve their current state.